 Figure 10.2 Publishing dialog

-By Creatively combining these entities, it facilitates to have secure access to the appropriate level for individual, teams, work groups, and projects.
-The specific purpose of each is explained in more detail below.
+By Creatively combining these entities, it facilitates to have secure access to the appropriate level for individuals, teams, workgroups, and projects.
+The specific purpose of each is explained in more detail below

 Projects are nothing but folders for organizing your reports and regulating access to these reports.
 The server comes with one default project folder.
 Persons with administrative rights can create additional projects.
 As an administrator, you can create projects to collect and organize related content.
 The Content in Tableau Online refers to workbooks, views, and data sources, and the projects that contain them.